infobip/infobip-api-python-client/CONTRIBUTING.md

 pip install .
 ```

-Install the required test packages and run the tests that are in repository, all test should pass.
+Install the required test packages and run the tests that are in repository, all tests should pass.

 ```bash
 pip install -r test-requirements.txt